-Anyone working inside a fundraising organization has heard that from their development staff, or at least some iteration of the exclamation.
+Anyone working at a fundraising organization has heard that from their development staff.
+Or at least some iteration of the exclamation.
 From September through the end of the year, and sometimes beyond, all hands are on deck to reap the harvest of your annual appeal.

 Stick to the Message

 Most appeals have a theme and use specific stories to illustrate it.
 Make sure that all your social media appeals stay on message.

 Stories are important because they will help you connect with you audience on an emotional level.
 Compelling stories help to make your mission tangible and show results.
 They’re also the way your constituency is going to relate to your organization.

 So, keep things consistent across multiple channels to prevent donor confusion and solidify your overall message.

 Utilize Each Platform’s Strength